 - Navigate to Content > Pages.

-- Hover over the file you want and select File > Move to Recycle Bin.
+- Click File > Move to Recycle Bin.

-- A popup tells you any links that will break because of the recycle.
-While dependency manager tracks these links, it cannot fix them since they point to a file that will no longer exist.
-You must manually fix any links that break once the file is recycled.
+- Though dependency manager tracks links, it cannot fix the links listed since they point to a file that will no longer exist.

 Folders cannot be recycled, only deleted.
 Deleting a folder permanently deletes every file inside it and they cannot be recovered.
 If you want to delete a folder, first recycle every file inside it and then delete the empty folder.